Infineon/ota-update/README.md

 - It runs on CM4 CPU in case of multicore Psoc6 devices and on CM7 CPU in XMC7200 devices.

 - In case of 20829 and 89829 devices, it runs on CM33 CPU along with the bootloader application.

+- The CYW955913EVK-01 platform features a built-in bootloader.
+OTA Application runs on CM33 CPU along with the bootloader.

 On a virgin device, main application(BOOT image) is programmed / flashed to the device first time.
 Subsequent versions of the application (so called updates) are downloaded using OTA.